Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Introduction

 \item $g$-modeling: We first obtain an estimate ${\hatGn}$ of the prior $G$ from $Y^n$ and then apply the corresponding Bayes estimator formula $\hat \theta_{{\hatGn}}(Y_j)$.
 Examples of ${\hatGn}$ include the celebrated NPMLE method mentioned above

-where the maximization is over all priors on $\reals_+$ (unconstrained NPMLE).
-When additional information about the prior is available (e.g., compactly supported), it is convenient to incorporate this as constraints into the above optimization, leading to a constrained NPMLE. \end{itemize}
+where the maximization is over all priors on $\reals_+$ ( unconstrained NPMLE).
+When additional information about the prior is available (e.g., compactly supported), it is convenient to incorporate these constraints into the above optimization, leading to a constrained NPMLE. \end{itemize}

-In a nutshell, both $f$-modeling and $g$-modeling rely on estimate of the population density $f_G$; the difference is that the former applies improper density estimate such as the empirical distribution or kernel density estimate (see, e.g., \cite{li2005convergence,brown2009nonparametric,Z09} for Gaussian models), while the latter applies \emph{proper} density estimate of the form $f_{\hat G}$.
+In a nutshell, both $f$-modeling and $g$-modeling rely on an estimate of the population density $f_G$; the difference is that the former applies improper density estimate such as the empirical distribution or kernel density estimate (see, e.g., \cite{li2005convergence,brown2009nonparametric,Z09} for Gaussian models), while the latter applies \emph{proper} density estimate of the form $f_{\hat G}$.

 In recent years, there have been significant advances in the theoretical analysis of $f$-modeling EB estimators for the Poisson model, specifically, the Robbins method.
 For compactly supported priors, \cite{BGR13} showed that with Poisson sampling (replacing the sample size $n$ by $\Poi(n)$), the Robbins estimator achieves a $O\left({(\log n)^2\over n (\log\log n)^2}\right)$ regret for estimating each $\theta_i$.
-Later \cite{PW21} showed the same bound holds with fixed sample size $n$ and established the optimality of the Robbins estimator by proving a matching minimax lower bound.
-For the class of subexponential priors, for estimating each $\theta_i$ the Robbins estimator also achieves optimal minimax regret $\Theta\left({(\log n)^3\over n}\right)$.
+Later \cite{PW21} showed that the same bound holds with fixed sample size $n$ and established the optimality of the Robbins estimator by proving a matching minimax lower bound.
+For the class of subexponential priors, for estimating each $\theta_i$, the Robbins estimator also achieves optimal minimax regret $\Theta\left({(\log n)^3\over n}\right)$.